TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 I wrote that neural network is a muscle.
 I found out when I tried to learn too many things at once, you know [in university](/blog/2017/11/13/7-tips-you-should-know-before-going-to-university/), I very quickly forgot all this.
 I read this book about healing traumas and it has very nice approach between lines in every chapter:

 <blockquote>
-    "The slower you go, the futher you get."
+    "The slower you go, the further you get."
 </blockquote>

 Do you want to run a marathon?
 Maybe it's not a good idea to run it right away without training.
-Personally I've tried to train 1 month ago and went running for 4times, before I run a half marathon.
+Personally, I've tried to train 1 month ago and went running for 4times before I run a half marathon.
 But I was dead and I never want to do that again.

 If we'd train our neural networks this way, there would be tons of closed doors soon.

-On the other hand, most of thing that I took slowly, like programming, turned out to be pretty well.
+On the other hand, most of the changes that I took slowly, like programming, turned out to be pretty well.

 <img src="/assets/images/posts/2018/ai/kaizen.jpg" class="img-thumbnail">

-This is called [Kaizen](https://medium.com/the-mission/get-1-better-every-day-the-kaizen-approach-to-self-improvement-b79c9e045678) and [Petr Ludwig](https://www.petrludwig.com/) is doing great job of popularizing this term in our Czech rivers.
+This is called [Kaizen](https://medium.com/the-mission/get-1-better-every-day-the-kaizen-approach-to-self-improvement-b79c9e045678) and [Petr Ludwig](https://www.petrludwig.com/) is doing a great job of popularizing this term.

 ## Neural Network Natural Replication

 One last thing that I've noticed that neural networks have natural tendency to replicate themselves.
-But not only outer way, like telling your friend he should be programmer instead of working at McDonald's.
+But not only the outer way, like telling your friend he should be programmer instead of working at McDonald's.

-But also inner way.
+But also the inner way, in ourselves.
 How?
-When we believe in freedom at work, freedom out of nation borders, freedom with drugs, with Zen spirituality... we might want a freedom in relations ship.
-Or we believe in God, strict Christianity church, strict rules, we have a sex with random stranger and we'll get pregnant.
-We have to keep the baby, because we believe all this cohesion (true story of my friend).
+When we believe in freedom at work, freedom out of national borders, freedom with drugs, with Zen spirituality... we might want a freedom in relations ship.
+Or we believe in God, strict Christianity church, strict rules, we have a sex with a random stranger and we'll get pregnant.
+We have to keep the baby because we believe all this cohesion (true story of my friend).

 **One example for all?** This post is just set of my thoughts that want to be replicated or rather reflected in your neural network.
 In human words: I want to inspire you, to talk about this, to think about this, to give me your view of all this.